Pre-Institute Certifications – April 15, 2019

-Head Start California’s Health Institute provides training for Head Start staff who work with families on all aspects of health.
-Some of the topics covered at the Institute are: Children and Trauma, Environmental Health, Food Service Safety, Health Conditions, Health Services Management, Healthy Classrooms, Hearing/Vision, Immunizations, Mental Health, Monitoring/Tracking/Follow Up, Oral Health, Parent Health Communication, Safety Preparedness, School Readiness, Mindfulness Techniques and Stress Reduction for staff and much more.
+Head Start California’s Health Institute provides training for Head Start staff who work with Head Start families on all aspects of health including physical and mental well-being.
+Some of the training topics typically covered at the Institute are; Children and Trauma, Environmental Health, Food Service Safety, Health Conditions, Health Services Management, Healthy Classrooms, Hearing/Vision, Immunizations, Mental Health, Monitoring/Tracking/Follow Up, Oral Health, Parent Health Communication, Safety Preparedness, School Readiness, Mindfulness Techniques and Stress Reduction for staff and much more.

 Managers, Consultants and Coordinators all in the areas of Mental Health, Nutrition, and General Health as well as Program Directors, and Family Service Workers looking to expand their knowledge in the area of health.